stackhpc/ansible-role-openhpc/README.md

     those listed in hard.
 This avoids interrupting the scheduler.
     NB: This requires communication between the daemons so if that is broken use hard reconfigure

+`openhpc_allow_restart`: Flag to prevent daemon restarts.
+You can use this in conjunction with `scontrol reconfigure` to perform a more graceful config reload.

 `openhpc_slurm_conf`: (optional) mapping possibly containing:

   * `location`: Path for slurm configuration file (default: /etc/slurm/slurm.conf) - parent directories will be created if required.